greenaltambe/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors game
-Rock paper scissors game for 'The Odin Project'
+Rock paper scissors game for 'The Odin Project' that runs on both prompt and alert and console...